Be Aware Of Potential DUI Penalties In Tennessee

 - An improper traffic stop: If the arresting officer did not have probable cause to perform the traffic stop that led to your arrest, your rights may have been violated.

 - Incorrectly administered field testing: Police officers are bound by set procedure during the investigation of a DUI.
 This means that they must conduct field sobriety testing in accordance with proper procedure.
 If the officer fails to do so, there may be grounds for dismissal of your charges.

 - Malfunctioning testing devices: More often than officers may admit, BAC testing devices malfunction.
 Breath machines may be inaccurate.
 Blood results may be incorrect.

 Any violation of your rights or weakness in the prosecution’s case can be used to fight your charges.

 If you have been charged with DUI, even if it is your first offense, do not face the criminal system alone.
 The impacts of a conviction are far-reaching and potentially long-lasting, making it important to take decisive action to protect your future.

-At The Law Offices of Jeffrey Jones, we have more than 35 years of experience, offering the comprehensive DUI defense you deserve.
+At The Law Office of Jeffrey Jones, we have more than 35 years of experience, offering the comprehensive DUI defense you deserve.
 Call 901-410-5751 or contact us online to discuss your charges and learn more about your DUI defense options.